Real estate agents have an opportunity to expand their business by understanding investors and investment property.

-Believe if or not, many investors have difficulty finding a good real estate agent who will provide the services they need.
-Agents who do not understand investors lose out on opportunities to expand their business into the investment real estate market.
+Believe it or not, many investors have difficulty finding a good real estate agent who will provide the services they want.
+Agents who don’t understand investors lose out on opportunities to expand their business into the investment real estate market.

-I’m hoping that the content of this post will provide you with some basic information about working with investors so that you will truly be an investor friendly real estate agent.
+I’m hoping that the content of this post will provide you with some basic information about working with investors.
+You can be an investor friendly real estate agent.

 Here are 3 things you should know about investors to get started.

 The reason real estate can be considered an investment is because of asset appreciation and capital growth or positive cash flow.
 This means investors want to buy property at a price that makes sense depending on their strategy.
 Otherwise it’s not a good investment.